 Whenever we talk about the attributes (descriptions) of God, we need to ask ourselves the question, Is this good news or bad news?
 Is this comforting or terrifying?
 For example, when the Bible tells us that God is present everywhere, is that bad news or good news, law or gospel?
 Well, since God is present everywhere that means he’s always with me…and it also means that he’s there even when I turn my back on him in sin.
 When the Bible tells us that God knows everything, is that bad news or good news, law or gospel?
 Since God knows everything, he knows exactly what I need, when I need it, and how to get it to me…and it also means that he knows even the secret sins of my heart that I desperately try to keep hidden.
 So how about the question at hand today?
 The angels cry out Holy, holy, holy is the LORD Almighty – bad news or good news, law or gospel?
 If this lesson from Isaiah 6 stopped here, I think we’d know the answer.
 Isaiah saw it, we know it, and there’s no sense denying it.
 Because of sin, you, me, and Isaiah deserve to be sent straight to hell, because God is holy and we’re not.
 But just as it’s the case with all those other descriptions of God, when we talk about God’s holiness, there’s both law and gospel; warning and comfort; killing and making alive again.

 Isaiah had expected to feel the backhand of a holy God’s righteous wrath, but instead received the Father’s forgiving embrace.
 So, when the Lord God is looking for a messenger, what else could Isaiah do?
 Then I heard the voice of the Lord saying, “Whom shall I send?
 And who will go for us?”
 And I said, “Here am I. Send me!”
 Isaiah had gone from “Woe” to “Go.”
 Overwhelmed by God’s undeserved love, Isaiah couldn’t think of anything but sharing it.
 As people who have been brought from death to life in the gospel, that same privilege is ours.
 You might think, “God could certainly find a better messenger,” and you’d be right.
 But in his grace, he sends you and me to bring his love to others.
 God uses unlikely means and unlikely messengers – he uses words and people like us to speak those words!
+As Paul reminds us, faith comes from hearing the message, and the message is heard through the word of Christ.
 So speak!
-Do you know someone who says she’s ‘done with church’?
+Do you know someone who could benefit from hearing the good news about Jesus?
 I bet you do.
-You can be the one who tells her that God isn’t done with her – his reconciling love, his new mercies, his forgiveness, all for her.
-Do you have a neighbor who feels like God is so distant and so far-removed from his life?
+You can be the one to invite them to hear what you hear – and even offer to come with them!
+Do you know someone who is crushed by the guilt of their past and think they are utterly unlovable?
 I bet you do.
-You can be the one who tells him that God isn’t far-removed.
-In fact, he is so close, he took on our human flesh to be our brother and bear our sins.
+You can be the one to show them the Christ who breaks those chains and frees us forever.
 Do you have a church that longs to share the gospel with more people right here in this town?
 I know you do.
-You’ve been brought from death to life in Christ, so you can joyfully jump in and pray for God’s blessings on your ministry here.
+You’ve been brought from death to life in Christ, so you can joyfully jump in, pray for God’s blessing, and support the ministry here.
 Why?
 Not because you have to.
 Why?
 Because Holy, holy, holy is the LORD Almighty, and through faith in Christ, you are, too.

 To him who is able to keep you from falling and to present you before his glorious presence without fault and with great joy – to the only God our Savior be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
 Amen.